Sweeping up Zeta: Acknowledgements

 \section{Acknowledgements}

-The second author is indebted to Vic Reiner and Dennis Stanton for originally suggesting this area.
+The second author is indebted to Vic Reiner and Dennis Stanton for originally suggesting this area to him.

 We thank Drew Armstrong, Cesar Ceballos, Adriano Garsia, Nick Loehr, and Greg Warrington for their encouragement and enthusiasm, close reading, detection of typos, and suggestions for improvements to the exposition.
-We thank Marko Thiel for pointing out that the argument of~\cite[Proposition 3.2]{armstrong2014sweep} could be extended to arbitrary alphabets in~Theorem\nobreakspace \ref {thm:sweep_dyck}.
-We warmly thank Florian Aigner, Cesar Ceballos, and Robin Sulzgruber for finding~Algorithm\nobreakspace \ref {map:leftmost} in the course of their study of an early draft of this paper, and then patiently explaining it to us at FPSAC 2016.
+We thank Marko Thiel for pointing out that the argument of~\cite[Proposition 3.2]{armstrong2014sweep} could be extended to arbitrary alphabets in~\Cref{thm:sweep_dyck}.
+We warmly thank Florian Aigner, Cesar Ceballos, and Robin Sulzgruber for finding~\Cref{map:leftmost} in the course of their study of an early draft of this paper, and then patiently explaining it to us at FPSAC 2016.
+We thank the anonymous referee whose diligence and detailed comments greatly improved the paper.
+An extended abstract of this paper was published in the proceedings of FPSAC 2017 \cite{fpsacabs}.

 Both authors thank their parents for introducing them to stable marriages.

 This research was supported by NSERC and the Canada Research Chairs program.